Privacy

 How do we store personal information?

-We store your personal information in a number of ways including:
+We store your personal information (including credit information and credit eligibility information) in a number of ways including:

 • on secure servers including on cloud based services;